-Emphasis in original.
-In the advertisement, Max K. Day's picture appears to be that of doctors giving testimonials.
+See Exhibit C (emphasis in original) In the advertisement, Max K. Day's picture appears to be that of "Dr. Forenza," and, in different advertisements, his picture is used to represent other doctors giving testimonials.
 These representations were made in July 2002 even though, by that time, numerous lawsuits had been filed against Today's Destiny for fraud and failure to deliver the promised services.